Tech giants report strong results, but murky outlooks

 Twitter posted much stronger than expected third-quarter results thanks to surging advertiser demand.
 But while its user base continued to grow, Wall Street grumbled and shares plunged after hours.

-The San Francisco company earned $28.66 million, or four cents per share, in the July-September period.
+The San Francisco company earned $28.66 million, or 4 cents per share, in the July-September period.
 That’s down 22% from a year earlier, due to higher expenses in part related to COVID-19.
 Excluding one-time items, earnings were 19 cents per share.
-Revenue grew 14% to 936.2 million from $823.7 million.
+Revenue grew 14% to $936.2 million from $823.7 million.

 Twitter had 187 million daily users, on average, in the third quarter.
 That’s up 29% from a year earlier, thanks to people signing up to follow U.S. politics and current events worldwide, but below analysts’ expectations of 195.6 million.
 The company no longer discloses monthly user figures.